fernandobrito/travel_log/README.md

 ## Website generation

 I'm more of a backend developer, so for now the frontend has only the minimal features necessary to validate my backend and some of my ideas.
-Currently it is done using Jinja2 + simple HTML pages.
+Currently, it is done using Jinja2 + simple HTML pages.

 One area for improvement would be to make the backend output `json` files and have the frontend be a modern and independent frontend app (using React?).